 It’s Monday, which means it’s Reader Question of the Week Day!
-Today we’ve got a question from a woman who asks, what do you do when your husband is inconsiderate, but you don’t want to nag?
+Today we’ve got a question from a woman who asks, what do you do if you have an inconsiderate husband, but you don’t want to nag?
 How do you put up appropriate boundaries?

 Are there “consequences” that I can give to my husband when he’s been inconsiderate for lack of a better word?
 I know he’s not a child, and he’s truly a wonderful man.
 We’ve been happily married for over a decade and sex is great!
 The only major issue I have is the fact that he has no sense of time at all and this has lead to a few occasions where I’m at home worried sick wondering if he’s had an accident.

 That’s a tough one, and I would have been worried, too.
 So how do you make sure this doesn’t happen again, when he’s the kind of person who doesn’t think of you sitting at home, worrying?
-A few thoughts on an inconsiderate husband:
+A few thoughts on how to deal with an inconsiderate husband.

 Make Sure this is a Personality Issue, Not a Relationship Issue